Learn about Food and Nutrition

 - It provides complimentary skills for people involved with food and health across a wide range of vocations (Health or fitness professionals through to chef's and health food shop sales staff).

-- It provides a starting point for persons wanting to work more specifically in the field of nutrition (Note: To work as a nutritionist or prescribe food supplements in most developed countries will require you to do far more study than the 100 hrs in this course)
+- It provides a starting point for persons wanting to work more specifically in the field of nutrition.
+Study as a standalone program with the option of upgrading to a higher qualification (Note: To work as a nutritionist or prescribe food supplements in most developed countries requires more study than the 100 hrs offered in this course)

 Duration: 100 hours